 These are just a few ways to inspire you to boost your night time cityscape photographs in Aurora HDR, and you can tailor your adjustments to suit your personal style.

 How to Try Aurora for Photo Editing:

-All in all, Aurora HDR 2019 is designed to create the natural-looking HDR images without the need for a complicated workflow.
+All in all, Aurora HDR is designed to create the natural-looking HDR images without the need for a complicated workflow.
 No halos.
 No artifacts.
 No chromatic aberration.
 It is currently on sale today together with Luminar if you want to check it out.

 Like This Article?